jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

                         ->execute(60);
 ```

-This query will return the documents matching the given `$keywords` and will also return list of values for the field `category` for those documents.
+This example query will return the documents matching the given `$keywords` and list the values for their `category` field.
 Here is an extract of the returned XML:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>